SABS-R3/software-engineering-day1/slides/02-python-intro.md

     + 'Short version: Python 2.x is legacy, Python 3.x is the present and future of the language'
 - For new projects, use Python 3!

+## Many different kinds of Python

+- Python interpreter - via the command line
+- Jupyter Notebook - mix code, commentary, and results
+- Python scripts - a 'program' in a file to run
+- PyCharm - edit, run, and debug Python scripts

 ## Learning objectives

-- how to assign values to variables, simple operations
+- how to assign values to variables, Python types, simple operations
 - how to repeat actions with loops
 - how to make choices using conditionals
 - how to write procedural Python code
 - how to write object oriented Python code

-## Many different kinds of Python

-- Python interpreter - via the command line
-- Jupyter Notebook - mix code, commentary, and results
-- Python scripts - essentially a 'program' in a file to run
-- PyCharm - edit, run, and debug Python scripts

-## Outline

-- An overview of Python

 ## Books